-Raymond McCauley is a scientist, engineer, and entrepreneur working at the forefront of biotechnology.
-Raymond explores how applying technology to life "biology, genetics, medicine, agriculture" is affecting every one of us.
-He is known for using storytelling and down-to-earth examples to show how quickly these changes are happening, right now, and where it may head tomorrow.
+Raymond McCauley is a scientist, engineer, inventor, investor, and entrepreneur working at the nexus of biotechnology.
+Raymond explores how applying technology to life -- biology, genetics, medicine, longevity, agriculture -- is affecting every one of us.
+He uses storytelling and down-to-earth examples to show how quickly these changes are happening, right now, and where it may head tomorrow.
 His work, pioneering outlook, and unique profile have been featured in Wired, Forbes, Time, CNBC, Science, and Nature.

 We review advances in genomics, genetic engineering, cellular agriculture, systems biology, and personalized medicine.
 Tools once restricted to biotechnology professionals are democratizing, becoming more like personal computers and smartphones, and appearing everywhere.
 What does this mean for our jobs, our families, our lives, and ourselves?
 And what’s coming next?